xdevplatform/bot-profile-append/README.md

 # Bot profile append

 A simple Python script designed to append the profile bios of your bots with #TwitterBot.
-Be sure to check our [blog post](https://blog.twitter.com/developer/en_us/topics/community/2020/twitter_developer_policy_update.html) about our recent updates to our developer policy.
+Check out our [blog post](https://blog.twitter.com/developer/en_us/topics/community/2020/twitter_developer_policy_update.html) to learn more about our recent updates to our developer policy.

 ## Getting Started